roshan8/slo-tracker/README.md

 - Grafana
 - SLO-Tracker API

 #### P.S: Sending all the alerts `SLO-tracker` from your monitoring tool defeats the purpose.
-Please send only SLO voilating incidents to this tool.
+Please send only SLO violating incidents to this tool.

 ### UI Screenshots
 ![SLO-Overview](images/slo-overview.png)